-Proclamations are issued by the Governor to honor and celebrate events, recognize achievements or increase public awareness of noteworthy causes.
+Proclamations are issued by the Governor as a courtesy to Wyomingites to honor and celebrate events, recognize achievements or increase public awareness of noteworthy causes.
 Requests are reviewed on a case-by-case basis and are honored at the Governor’s discretion and subject to the guidelines of the policy.
 The Governor’s Office reserves the right to decline any proclamation request or edit any draft language.

 NOTE: Proclamations are strictly ceremonial.
 The documents are not legally binding and should not be interpreted as a policy endorsement.
 Proclamations should not take sides on matters of political controversy; nor should they address personal or individual convictions.